Skip to Content

 • Data Model: The data model that the connector uses to represent the endpoint.

-• Advanced Configurations Properties: Properties that can be defined to configure the connection for both basic and advanced configurations.
+• Advanced Configurations Properties: Properties that can be defined to configure a connection for both basic and advanced configurations.

 Activity Documentation